aristotelisxs/p3-collab-compet-drlnd/Report.md

 ![first_run_maddpg](resources/initial_run_scores.png)

+This run took 1343 episodes to solve the environment.
 You can find the saved models for the first run under the `MADDPG/saved_models/run_1` folder.

 What won the day:
 * Reducing the standard deviation of the noise function.